-In a discounted cash flow valuation analysis, key assumptions that require significant management judgment include revenue growth rates and weighted average cost of capital.
+The key assumptions that require significant management judgment for the income approach include revenue growth rates and weighted average cost of capital.
 In our analysis, revenue growth rates were primarily based on third party studies of industry growth rates for each of our reporting units.
 Within each reporting unit, management refined these estimates based on their knowledge of the product, the needs of our customers and expected market opportunity.
-The key uncertainty for revenue growth in the Applications reporting unit is the recovery of the consumer credit industry over the next several years.
 The weighted average cost of capital was determined based on publicly available data such as the long-term yield on U.S. treasury bonds, the expected rate of return on high quality bonds and the returns and betas of various equity instruments.
 As it relates to the market approach, there is less management judgment in determining the fair value of our reporting units other than selecting which guideline publicly-traded companies are included in our peer group.